 What I do for you: Write and edit content for businesses and publications.
 I help businesses build and maintain relationships with clients and prospects through content such as email newsletters, emails, landing pages, blogs, articles and more.

 Email newsletters: Original Editor-in-Chief of Intel Solution Services’ “Connected Digest” and Shavlik’s “The Remediator Security Digest,” a popular newsletter on computer security that started with a few thousand subscribers and climbed to over 100,000 subscribers during my tenure.
-I’m also the editor of Professional Service Journal, an email newsletter for business-to-business (B2B) professional services providers.
+I’ve been the editor of Professional Service Journal — an email newsletter for business-to-business (B2B) professional services providers — for more than 10 years.

 I’ve worked in education with New York University’s online graduate program where I’ve helped students with their theses.
 (Gentrification in Harlem was one of the more interesting topics.)
 Past jobs include two Fortune 500 telecom companies, federal government in Washington, D.C. and IT consulting.
 A native Texan, I live a heartbeat north of Dallas in Plano, Texas with my husband, three kiddos and one four-legged one who thinks she’s human.